Higher Degree by Research students

 - afford new insights into little-understood phenomena

-- suggest new interpretations of known facts that can alter man's perception of the world around him.
+- suggest new interpretations of known facts that can alter one's perception of the world around them.

 (Source: D. Madsen (1983).
 Successful dissertations and theses.
 San Francisco: Jossey-Bass, p.
 25)